adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 #### Implementing Navigation Commands

 In this sample, navigation commands are implemented via [Global Message Handlers](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-global-handlers).
-Review the Global Message Handler sample to understand how `Autofac`, `IScorable` and `Scorablebase` are used in the Bot Builder SDK to implement global message middelware.
+Review the Global Message Handler sample to understand how `Autofac`, `IScorable` and `Scorablebase` are used in the Bot Builder SDK to implement global message middleware.
 In this sample, Global Message Handlers examines every message in the conversation looking for navigation commands.
 When the text of a message to the bot matches a navigation command, the bot resets the dialog stack and starts the conversation flow that corresponds to the command.

-Simple text matching is used in this sample to identify navigation commands in the conversaiton, but natural language processing (for examle via [LUIS](https://www.luis.ai/)) could also be used.
+Simple text matching is used in this sample to identify navigation commands in the conversation, but natural language processing (for examle via [LUIS](https://www.luis.ai/)) could also be used.

 Navigation is made discoverable by introducing navigation UI into the conversation.
 This is done via HeroCard with and buttons.
-User can can easily see their navigation options without having to remember specific commands.
+User can easily see their navigation options without having to remember specific commands.

-Wayfinding is promoted by providing conversational UI that makes it easy for the user to return to a prior topic of conversatoin or to easily be reminded of all the possible topics of conversation.
+Wayfinding is promoted by providing conversational UI that makes it easy for the user to return to a prior topic of conversation or to easily be reminded of all the possible topics of conversation.
 These commands are available from anywhere, whether the user clicks on a button or just types the command.

 **Note:** In this sample, navigation commands like "Back" and "Cancel" aren't used, since they feel unnatural within a conversation.
 Rather than providing navigation commands that move the conversation back ("Back", "Cancel"), navigation UI is provided to move the conversation forward.
-This is done by providing navigation commands that allow the user to tell you what they want to talk about next, rather than providing commands to move back in the conersation.
+This is done by providing navigation commands that allow the user to tell you what they want to talk about next, rather than providing commands to move back in the conversation.

 Let's look at the sample in action.